 - A great amount of privacy.
 Of course, when a business owner’s name is not used in its company’s name, then there is a lot of privacy to be enjoyed.

 - Expand the business.
 With DBA, it is much easier for business owners to expand their business’ coverage or try to enter a new market.

 - More value and attractiveness.
-If one names his ice cream business with his own name such as in “Peter Gallen’s Ice Cream House,” it would not sound as delicious and attractive as calling it “Cold and Creamy Ice Cream,” right?
+If one names his ice cream business with his own name such as in “Peter Gallen’s Ice Cream House,” it would probably not sound as delicious and appealing as calling it “Cold and Creamy Ice Cream,” right?

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: